 At Inspira’s Balance Centers, we offer these and other balance tests:

-Nystagmography is a series of tests that determine a person's ability to follow visual objects with their eyes.
-These tests check how the patient's eyes respond to information from their vestibular or balance system.
-The technician may place painless electrodes around the patient's eyes (electronystagmography-ENG) or may use an infrared video camera (IR video nystagmography) to conduct these tests.
-Eye movement tests are useful because some patients with balance system problems have problems seeing clearly when moving, or they get the erroneous sense that objects are moving.
-Ocular Motility is a test that requires the patient to follow with their eyes objects that jump from place to place or move smoothly.
-The technician will look for any slowness or inaccuracies in the patient's ability to follow visual targets.
-Optokinetic Nystagmus is a test that requires a patient to view a large, continuously moving, visualimage to see if their eyes can appropriately track these movements.
+This series of tests help determine your ability to follow visual objects with your eyes.
+These tests check how your eyes respond to information from your vestibular system.
+The technician may place painless electrodes around your eyes (electronystagmography, or ENG) or may use an infrared video camera (IR video nystagmography) to conduct these tests.
+Eye movement tests are useful because some patients with balance system problems have trouble seeing clearly when moving, or they get the distinct sense that objects are moving.

-Caloric Tests involve stimulating both of the patient's inner ears (usually one at a time) with warm and then cold air.
-The technician will monitor the movements of the patient's eyes to make sure that both of their ears can sense this stimulation.
+Caloric tests involve stimulating both of your inner ears (usually one at a time) with warm and then cold air.
+The technician will monitor the movements of your eyes to make sure that both ears can sense this stimulation.